vladtarko/rtools/README.md

         all the details of the first figure + theme(legend.position = "none") f2 <- ggplot() +
-        all the details of the first figure legend <- get.legend(f2) f2 <- f2 +
+        all the details of the second figure legend <- get.legend(f2) f2 <- f2 +
         theme(legend.position = "none")